How Should We Think About The Psychology Of Habits?

 Most of us understand what a habit is intuitively, but may have difficulty fully nailing down a definition.
 To start off, how would you define a habit?

 There's a lot of discussion surrounding the role of rewards in habits.
-However, what's intriguing about habits is their tendency to become less sensitive to rewards over time.
+While initial rewards are important, what's intriguing about habits is their tendency to become less sensitive to rewards over time.
 This challenges the traditional habit loop model, which doesn't accurately depict how habits form or how they function before and after formation.

-Before a habit is formed, there's a significant psychological process involved between the contextual cue and the behavior itself.
+Additionally, before a habit is formed, there’s significant cognitive processing between the contextual cue and the behavior itself.
 It's not simply a matter of cue, behavior, reward initially, as there's significant mental activity taking place.
-Once a habit is established, it quickly becomes a more automatic response to cues, although the role of rewards diminishes in importance over time.
+In short, the simple habit loop view overlooks some of the most crucial aspects of how habits actually form.

 There are a lot of conversations these days about the value of habits, and where they should fit into a person’s life.
 How have you come to think about the modern discourse around the psychology of habits?

-There’s a big difference between the science of habits and the colloquial definition of habits.
-There’s a general tendency to equate habits with personal development or growth.
-In the modern era, habits have almost a synonym for personal development, or personal growth.
-It’s almost become a measure of your personal worth: if you have good habits, you're doing good, and you can be considered a good person.
+I’ve noticed a general tendency to equate habits with personal development or growth.
+Habits have almost become a measure of your personal worth: if you have good habits, you're doing good, and you can be considered a good productive person.

-While this generally holds true, it introduces a disconnect between expectations and reality.
-Not everyone necessarily requires habits in every aspect of their lives.
+While there’s some truth to this, it introduces a disconnect between expectations and reality.
+Not everyone necessarily benefits from an obsession to engineer habits in every aspect of their lives–nor is that possible.

 Given the popularity of the term, what do you think most people would be surprised to learn about the psychology of habits?

 The distinction lies in how the behavior is executed.
-If someone puts on their clothes in a repetitive sequence without much conscious thought, then it's habitual.
-However, if they decide to approach the task mindfully one day, the behavior ceases to be habitual.
-This challenges the common perception of habits as a fixed type of behavior and highlights that it's more about the manner in which a behavior is engaged with.
+If someone checks their smartphone in response to notifications without much conscious thought, then it's habitual.
+However, if they decide to approach the task mindfully in the next moment, the behavior ceases to be habitual.
+This challenges the common perception of habits as a fixed type of behavior and highlights that it's more about the manner in which a behavior is done.

 Essentially, you can't definitively observe a behavior, even a repetitive one, and determine if it's habitual or not.
-It hinges on internal, psychological mechanisms within the individual - automaticity and responsiveness to contextual cues and potential rewards.
+Certain observable patterns can provide strong indicators of habitual behavior.
+For example, behaviors that are consistently and frequently performed in specific contexts (time, place, after other behavior) often suggest habitual behavior.
+This consistency and context-specificity, when observed, can be good indicators that a behavior is likely habitual.
+However, in the end, it hinges on internal mechanisms within the individual - automaticity and responsiveness to contextual cues and potential rewards.

 More from Samuel Salzer on The Impact of Habits on Novelty, Experience, and Memory, and how we can reconcile the Habit Psychology Paradox